opener-project/pos-tagger-it/README.md

 The contents of the module are the following:

-    + formatter.xml           Apache OpenNLP code formatter for Eclipse SDK
-    + pom.xml                 maven pom file which deals with everything related to compilation and execution of the module
-    + src/                    java source code of the module
-    + Furthermore, the installation process, as described in the README.md, will generate another directory: target/                 it contains binary executable and other directories
+    + syn_postagger_lite_IT.jar     Synthema pos-tagger core

 INSTALLATION
 ============

-Installing the ehu-pos requires the following steps:
+Installing the synthema-postagger requires the following steps:

-If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
+If you already have installed in your machine JDK6, please go to step 2 directly.
 Otherwise, follow these steps:

 1. Install JDK 1.6